blab/cartography/docs/cartography.md

 This data was transformed and reduced using MDS, which preliminary analysis proved was the strongest of the embeddings at separating outliers by euclidean distance from normal strains due to its emphasis on global patterns.
 The euclidean datapoints from the MDS analysis was inputted into Local Outlier Factor analysis from scikit-learn [@jolliffe_cadima_2016], which outputted outlier scores for each strain.
 A Support Vector Machine was trained on the LOF data, and the SVM outputted labels that identified strains as outliers or not.
-This information was further analyzed using confusion matrices, ROC curves, Matthews Correlation Coefficient, and KDE Density Plots.
+This information was further analyzed using a graph of LOF score distances colored by both true outlier and predicted outlier status, a plot of MDS with the LOF scores the radius on each datapoint (colored by the true or false nature of the predicted value), confusion matrices, Matthews Correlation Coefficient values, and KDE Density Plots.

 # Acknowledgements